Indoor soccer registration will take place August 29th, September 5th and September 6th, 600-8:30pm at McLeod Centre. Enter through the left doors.

 We do our best to accommodate player requests, but keep in mind, teams have limits for player maximums.
 If your request cannot be fulfilled and your child needs to play with another team, we’ll contact you and provide options.

-The total amount due for each player will be: (Fee for the soccer program) + (membership) + optionally (Service Commitment depending on the commitment).
+The total amount due for each player will be: (fee for the soccer program) + (membership) + optionally (community service depending on the commitment).
 This amount can be paid by cash, credit or debit.
-Personal cheques are only accepted for volunteer commitments, not payment.
+Personal cheques are only accepted for community service, not payment.

 EMSA will be holding carding sessions at the south soccer centre, 6520 Roper Road.
 Picture dates and times to be determined.
 Please ensure you bring government identification (birth certificate, passport, health card card, etc.) to complete the card application.